 Students desiring to withdraw formally from a class may do so within the add-drop period without penalty.
 A reduction in course load may keep the student from meeting minimum standards for satisfactory progress.
 Course withdrawals may also jeopardize the student‘s financial aid eligibility, VA benefits, and program completion date.

-Students starting in the University in the Term B of the semester, will be granted an ADD/DROP period during the first week of this term.
+Students starting in the University in Term B of the semester will be able to ADD/CHANGE classes during the first week of this term.

 In order to officially withdraw from the University, the students must fill out a Withdrawal Form.
 This form is available at the Registrar‘s Office or can be downloaded from the FNU website.
 It must be completely filled out and submitted to the Registrar‘s Office.
 Distance learning students must submit the completed form to the Registrar‘s Office via either e-mail (email@example.com or HFlores@fnu.edu) or fax at (305) 362 0595, Attention to: Registrar‘s Office.
 Additional questions to the Distance Learning Dept. can be emailed to firstname.lastname@example.org.